What Are the Treatments for Spinal Stenosis?

 Stenosis can affect different parts of the spine, so your chiropractor will typically adjust the full spine, paying extra attention to the damaged portions.
 This will likely be your neck or lower back, though stenosis can also occur in the mid back.
 Ask a professional chiropractic center about your symptoms before they get worse.

-Therapeutic injections are a minimally invasive procedure that may benefit patients with spinal stenosis.
+Therapeutic injections are a minimally invasive spine surgery that may benefit patients with spinal stenosis.
 Consider getting epidural injections if other pain management options have failed.
 These cortisone injections work by distributing steroids throughout your spine’s epidural region.
 The steroids tackle swelling, which is a common trigger for pain.

 Exercise and Stretches